HunterBaines/sudb/README.md

 its best to ignore lines that don't appear to part of the puzzles.
 Image files should be cleanly cropped to the border of the puzzle with sharp text and a high-contrast grid for best results---and even then the importer may miss clues.
-Importing from images requires numpy, PIL, and pytesseract.
+Importing from images requires numpy, scipy, PIL, and pytesseract.

 The option `--random [SEED]` generates a puzzle given one or more integer seeds (or from a random seed if none is given).